Your search for ''nvOpzp; AND 1=1 OR (<'">iKO)),' returned 5276 results.

 Annual report 2015-2016

-monitoring period.
-A glossary of common abbreviations and scientific terms, and a bibliography, are presented at the end of the report.
-1.2 The Resource Management Act (1991) and monitoring The Resource Management Act 1991 (RMA) primarily addresses environmental 'effects' which are defined as positive or adverse, temporary or permanent, past, present or future, or cumulative.
-Effects may arise in relation to: (a) the neighbourhood or the wider community around an activity, and may
+Resource Management Act 1991 (RMA)primarily addresses environmental ‘effects’ which are defined as positive or adverse, temporary or permanent, past, present or future, or cumulative.
+Effects may arise in relation to: (a) the neighbourhood or the wider community around an activity, and may include cultural and social-economic effects; (b) physical effects on the locality, including landscape, amenity and visual effects; (c) ecosystems, including effects on plants, animals, or habitats,

 Annual report 2015-2016